Monday Night Football Lines & Odds

 It’s been a tradition since 1970, and it was, for a long time, the only primetime NFL game you would be able to find each week.
 That, of course, has changed with the introduction of both Sunday Night Football and Thursday Night Football over the past decades.

 Like we said, you’ve come to the right place.
 Right here is where you’ll find updated live odds for upcoming Monday Night Football matchups.
 Check back often for the most up-to-date information.
-You can click directly on the sportsbook of your choice, and you’ll be redirected to its site.
-You’ll also be able to claim any new player bonuses and make your Monday Night Football bets via those links.

 Those who assemble the schedules have always made a point of attempting to give fans the best possible primetime matchups to watch.
 Sure, there will always be some misses and disappointing games, but for the most part, the NFL has done well in making sure the Monday night game is worth staying up past your bedtime for.